2016-2021 Information Services Strategic Technology Plan

-The University’s information technology enterprise architecture and support services are robust, but technologies and our campus community’s expectations continue to change rapidly.
+Missouri State’s information technology enterprise architecture and support services are robust, but technologies and our university community’s expectations continue to change rapidly.
 Missouri State constituents, potential students, faculty, and staff will evaluate us, in part, by the level of technology infused into the institution and the way those technologies are used.
-We must be prepared to provide these services in Springfield, West Plains, and all remote locations contained within our Missouri State University System.
+We must be prepared to meet our community’s expectations by providing state-of-the-art IT infrastructure and quality support services in Springfield, West Plains, Mountain Grove, and all remote locations contained within our Missouri State University System.

-Information Services is well positioned for the future, able to maintain our current infrastructure, eager to explore what is possible, and prepared to implement emerging technologies and services in support of the University’s mission and strategic objectives.
+Missouri State is well positioned for the future, eager to explore what is possible, and prepared to implement emerging technologies and services in support of the university’s long-range plans.

-Missouri State’s Strategic Information Services and Technology Plan has six goals:
+Missouri State’s Strategic Information Technology Plan has five goals:

-- Continue the development of the University’s administrative systems which serve as the foundation for effective and efficient business execution.
+- Develop the university’s administrative systems which serve as the foundation for effective and efficient business execution.